-New crane makes Port Esbjerg the most well-equipped port in Denmark
+New crane makes the Port of Esbjerg the most well-equipped

-Before Christmas, a new crane crashed on its way to Port Esbjerg, but on the second attempt, the transportation went smoothly.
-And yesterday, the first of Port Esbjerg's two new Liebherr cranes performed its first lift.
-LHM 800 is the world's largest of its kind and supplements the five mobile Liebherr harbor cranes already working on the quays. [...]
+Before Christmas, a new crane crashed on its way to the Port of Esbjerg, but on the second attempt, the transportation went smoothly.
+And yesterday, the first of Port Esbjerg's two new Liebherr cranes made its first lift.
+The LHM 800 is the world's largest of its kind and complements the five mobile Liebherr harbor cranes already working on the quays. [...]

 When housing construction and port operations collide: Boatyards in Rødbyhavn fear the consequences

-Danish Ports Association: Port expansions are necessary for climate action
+Danish Ports: Port expansions are necessary for the climate fight

 Port of Vordingborg has quintupled cargo turnover in 10 years

 Things are practically running smoothly at the Port of Vordingborg.
 The development strategy is bearing fruit and is now manifesting itself in concrete terms.
 Freight turnover has increased fivefold and new green businesses are emerging.
-This is really putting Vordingborg Municipality on the map.
+This puts Vordingborg Municipality on the map.
 Spillover effect The commercial port in Vordingborg is doing well.
 This is clearly seen in the amount of cargo turnover, which [...].

-Active commercial ports and housing in the same place is fundamentally a bad idea.
-It may sound romantic, with views of beautiful ships, water and seagulls, but the reality is also smoke, dust and noise.
+Active commercial and residential ports in the same place is fundamentally a bad idea.
+It may sound romantic with views of beautiful ships, water and seagulls, but the reality is also smoke, dust and noise.
 The commercial port is necessary for all of us.
 Housing can easily be located elsewhere.
 By Karina Lyngbak Sørensen, Business Policy Consultant, Danish Ports Association.
 The opinion piece [...]

-Unique collaboration in place: today six leading wind ports joined forces to address the European offshore wind challenge
+Unique collaboration in place: Today six leading wind ports started working to solve the European offshore wind challenge

-What is the first thing that comes to mind when you hear the word "clapping"?
-The deafening clamor and vigor of a clap cake at a children's birthday party?
+What's the first thing that comes to mind when you hear the word "clapping"?
+The deafening clatter and bustle of clapping cake at a children's birthday party?
 Or maybe the flaps we have on our hearts to stop the blood from flowing the wrong way?
 Both of these possible associations have something to do with the word "flap", and you don't want to [...].